awslabs/aws-mobile-appsync-sdk-js/README.md

 }
 ```

-### Angular / Ionic examples coming soon
+### Using Authorization and Subscription links with Apollo Client (No offline support)

-### Integration with Apollo Client (No offline support)
+For versions of the Apollo client newer than 2.4.6 you can use custom links for Authorization and Subscriptions.
+Offline support is not available for these newer versions.
+The packages available are

-In order to use AppSync with Apollo Client you need to install `aws-appsync-auth-link` and `aws-apsync-subscription-link` (if you want real time subscriptions)
+`aws-appsync-auth-link` and `aws-apsync-subscription-link`.

 ```javascript
 import { createAuthLink } from 'aws-appsync-auth-link';